poojanagure92/EDA_Project_Travel_Data/README.md

 What are the steps in EDA?

-There are many steps for conducting Exploratory data analysis.
-I want to discuss regarding the below few steps

-Description of data
+There are many steps for conducting Exploratory data analysis. below are the  few steps Description of data
 Handling missing data
 Handling outliers